Lakshmi Mohanbabu

 ColouR spectrum - Colours of unity

-One is not just defined by one's place of birth, origin or parentage but moulded by the myriad influences through the course of life; friends, associations, relationships, travel, books, audiovisuals and now the world wide web!
+One is not just defined by one's place of birth, origin or parentage but moulded by the myriad influences through life; friends, associations, relationships, travel, books, audiovisuals and now the worldwide web!

-In these paintings race, gender, age and sexual orientation biases have been blurred to emphasise this idea.
-Men and women have metallic lips, colourful skin and hair and reflective glasses.
-The glasses in these paintings symbolise a view of the external world, its reflection and influences on the mind, this set of influences unique to every individual with the individual's interpretation and expression also being unique.
+In these paintings, to emphasise the idea of blurring biases of race, gender, age, and sexual orientation, men and women are depicted with metallic lips, colourful skin and hair, and reflective glasses.
+The glasses symbolise a view of the external world, its reflection on the mind.
+This influence is unique to every individual, with the individual's interpretation and expression also being unique.

-In these paintings race, gender, age and sexual orientation biases have been blurred to emphasise this idea.
-Men and women have metallic lips, colourful skin and hair and reflective glasses.
-The glasses in these paintings symbolise a view of the external world, its reflection and influences on the mind, this set of influences unique to every individual with the individual's interpretation and expression also being unique.
+In these paintings, to emphasise the idea of blurring biases of race, gender, age, and sexual orientation, men and women are depicted with metallic lips, colourful skin and hair, and reflective glasses.
+The glasses symbolise a view of the external world, its reflection on the mind.
+This influence is unique to every individual, with the individual's interpretation and expression also being unique.

 Colour Spectrum :